fpalini/fastdoopc/README.md

 ## Currently supported codecs

-The following codecs have been tested with our frameworks and are included, by default, in the `src\main\resources\uc.conf.sample` configuration available in **fastdoopc-1.0.0-all.jar**:
+The following codecs have been tested with our frameworks and are included, by default, in the `src\main\resources\uc.conf.sample` configuration file:

 - [DSRC](https://academic.oup.com/bioinformatics/article/30/15/2213/2391485) (FASTQ)
 - [FqzComp](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0059190) (FASTQ)